-You can dial a phone number with your cellular phone keypad and still use the UConnect® system (while dialing via the cell phone keypad, the user must exercise caution and take precautionary safety measures).
-By dialing a number with your paired Bluetooth® cellular phone, the audio will be played through your vehicle's audio system.
-The UConnect® system will work the same as if you dial the number using voice recognition.
+You can dial a phone number with your cellular phone keypad and still use the uconnect[®] phone (while dialing via the cellular phone keypad, the user must exercise caution and take precautionary safety measures).
+By dialing a number with your paired Bluetooth[®] cellular phone, the audio will be played through your vehicle's audio system.
+The uconnect[®] phone will work the same as if you dial the number using voice recognition.

-NOTE: Certain brands of mobile phones do not send the dial ring to the UConnect® system to play it on the vehicle audio system, so you will not hear it.
+NOTE: Certain brands of cellular phones do not send the dial ring to the uconnect[®] phone to play it on the vehicle audio system, so you will not hear it.
 Under this situation, after successfully dialing a number the user may feel that the call did not go through even though the call is in progress.
 Once your call is answered, you will hear the audio.

-Mute/Un-Mute (Mute Off)
+Mute/Un-Mute (Mute OFF)

-When you mute the UConnect® system, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
-In order to mute the UConnect® system:
+When you mute the uconnect[®] phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
+In order to mute the uconnect[®] phone:

-• Press the "Voice Recognition" button.
+- Press the VOICE RECOGNITION button. - Following the beep, say "Mute."

-• Following the beep, say "Mute."
+In order to un-mute the uconnect[®] phone:

-In order to un-mute the UConnect® system:
+Press the VOICE RECOGNITION button.

-- Press the "Voice Recognition" button. - Following the beep, say "Mute off."
+• Following the beep, say "Mute off."